Marko Pantelić

-Marko Pantelić (Марко Пантелић, [mâːrko pǎnːtelitɕ]; born 15 September 1978) is a retired Serbian footballer who played as a striker.
+Marko Pantelić (Марко Пантелић, [mâːrko pǎnːtelitɕ]; born 15 September 1978) is a Serbian retired professional footballer who played as a striker.
 He represented Serbia at the 2010 FIFA World Cup.

 Club career

 Early years

-As Pantelić was coming up through the Red Star Belgrade youth system, his father got a job in Thessaloniki and took the family to Greece.
+As Pantelić was coming up through the Red Star Belgrade youth system, he was offered a job Thessaloniki and went there alone in Greece.
 Pantelić was still only 16 years old when he signed a professional contract with Iraklis Thessaloniki.
 At 18, he accepted an offer in France to play for Paris Saint-Germain and soon found himself training and playing alongside stars like Raí, Marco Simone and Leonardo.
-Finding playing time at PSG in short supply, he moved on to Lausanne for a season, scoring 8 goals in 21 Swiss league matches.
+After shining in PSG he moved on to Lausanne for a season, scoring 8 goals in 21 Swiss league matches.

-Next stop was an unsuccessful spell in Spain at Celta Vigo.
+Next stop was Spain at Celta Vigo.
 During this time, he was sent out on loan to Sturm Graz in Austria.

 Obilić, Smederevo and Red Star

 In the summer of 2002, after a two-year absence from professional football, Pantelić returned home to Serbia, and signed with Obilić.
 Barely 24 years of age, he was essentially starting over as many were quick to write him off as yet another prospect whose career was derailed by going abroad too soon.
 In January 2003 he moved to Sartid Smederevo.

 After settling in, he quickly established himself as the team's leader, spearheading them to the Serbia and Montenegro Cup title in 2003.
 Glowing performances in Smederevo did not go unnoticed by Red Star, and in January 2004, Pantelić became their biggest mid-season signing.